openrewrite/rewrite-docs/tutorials/automating-maven-dependency-management.md

 Dependency management is a complex and often frustrating part of software development.
 Sometimes a transitive dependency you'd never expect makes it onto your runtime classpath.
 Sometimes your build tool resolves a conflict between requested dependency versions in an unexpected way.
 Despite the headaches, it wouldn't make sense for most projects to forgo dependencies.

-Rewrite can help.
+OpenRewrite can help.
 In this tutorial, we'll learn how to automate common dependency management tasks by migrating a project from one [slf4j](http://www.slf4j.org/) implementation to another.

 {% hint style="info" %}
-Currently, Rewrite's dependency management capabilities are only implemented for the Maven build tool.
+Currently, OpenRewrite's dependency management capabilities are only implemented for the Maven build tool.
 If you are interested in dependency management for Gradle keep an eye on [this issue](https://github.com/openrewrite/rewrite-roadmap/issues/7) on our roadmap.
 {% endhint %}

 ## Setup